Table-turning: History

-When the movement of Modern Spiritualism first reached Europe from America in the winter of 1852–1853, the most popular method of consulting the spirits was for several persons to sit round a table, with their hands resting on it, and wait for the table to move.
-If the experiment was successful the table would rotate with considerable rapidity, and would occasionally rise in the air, or perform other movements.
+When the movement of spiritualism first reached Europe from America in the winter of 1852–1853, the most popular method of consulting the spirits was for several persons to sit round a table, with their hands resting on it, and wait for the table to move.
+If the experiment was successful, the table would rotate with considerable rapidity and would occasionally rise in the air, or perform other movements.

-Whilst most spiritualists ascribed the table movements to the agency of spirits, two investigators, Count de Gasparin and Professor Thury of Geneva conducted a careful series of experiments by which they claimed to have demonstrated that the movements of the table were due to a physical force emanating from the bodies of the sitters, for which they proposed the name ectenic force.
+Whilst most spiritualists ascribed the table movements to the agency of spirits, two investigators, count de Gasparin and professor Thury (father of René Thury) of Geneva, conducted a careful series of experiments.
+They claimed to have demonstrated that the movements of the table were due to a physical force emanating from the bodies of the sitters, for which they proposed the name ectenic force.
 Their conclusion rested on the supposed elimination of all known physical causes for the movements; but it is doubtful from the description of the experiments whether the precautions taken were sufficient to exclude unconscious muscular action (the ideomotor effect) or even deliberate fraud.

-In England table-turning became a fashionable diversion and was practised all over the country in the year 1853.
+In England, table-turning became a fashionable diversion and was practised all over the country in the year 1853.
 John Elliotson and his followers attributed the phenomena to mesmerism.
 The general public were content to find the explanation of the movements in spirits, animal magnetism, Odic force, galvanism, electricity, or even the rotation of the earth.
 Some Evangelical clergymen alleged that the spirits who caused the movements were of a diabolic nature.
-In France, Allan Kardec studied the phenomenon and concluded in The Book on Mediums that some messages were caused by an outside intelligence as the message contained information that was not known to the group.
+In France, Allan Kardec studied the phenomenon and concluded in The Book on Mediums that some communications were caused by an outside intelligence, as the message contained information that was not known to the group.

 Scientific reception

-The Scottish surgeon James Braid, the English physiologist W. B. Carpenter and others pointed out, that the phenomena could depend upon the expectation of the sitters, and could be stopped altogether by appropriate suggestion.
+The Scottish surgeon James Braid, the English physiologist W. B. Carpenter and others pointed out that the phenomena could depend upon the expectation of the sitters, and could be stopped altogether by appropriate suggestion.

 Michel Eugène Chevreul explained that the purported magical movement was due to involuntary and unconscious muscular reactions.

-Michael Faraday devised some simple apparatus which conclusively demonstrated that the movements he investigated were due to unconscious muscular action.
+Michael Faraday devised a simple apparatus which conclusively demonstrated that the movements he investigated were due to unconscious muscular action.
 The apparatus consisted of two small boards, with glass rollers between them, the whole fastened together by india-rubber bands in such a manner that the upper board could slide under lateral pressure to a limited extent over the lower one.
 The occurrence of such lateral movement was at once indicated by means of an upright haystalk fastened to the apparatus.
 When by this means it was made clear to the experimenters that it was the fingers which moved the table, the phenomena generally ceased.
+After this experimental approach, Faraday criticized the believers of table-turning.

 Faraday's work was followed up a century later by clinical psychologist Kenneth Batcheldor who pioneered the use of infrared video recording to observe experimental subjects in complete darkness.

-After this experimental approach, Faraday criticizes the believers on table-turning.